When is I'm a Celebrity... Get Me Out Of Here! 2017 on ITV?

 — I'm A Celebrity… (@imacelebrity) October 5, 2017

-I’m a Celebrity…Get Me Out of Here! is set to return to ITV in November
+I’m a Celebrity…Get Me Out of Here! returns on Sunday 19th November at 9pm on ITV.